H-1B Support Letter

 Dear U.S. Citizenship and Immigration Services,

-Based on Dr. Elon Musk’s educational background, the Department of Electrical and Computer Engineering wishes to employ him as a Postdoctoral Associate.
+Based on Dr. Thomas Edison’s educational background, the Department of Electrical and Computer Engineering wishes to employ him as a Postdoctoral Associate.
 We fully intend to comply with the terms and conditions of the Labor Condition Application for the duration of the authorized period of stay and understand that the department is liable for the reasonable cost of the employee’s return ticket home should the employee be dismissed prior to the expiration of the authorized period of stay.

 Thank you for your consideration.